Azure/azqr/internal/scanners/plugins/sqleol/kql/README.md

 1. Discovers `microsoft.sqlvirtualmachine/sqlvirtualmachines` and `microsoft.azurearcdata/sqlserverinstances` via Azure Resource Graph.
 2. Resolves vCore count by joining the underlying Azure VM SKU for IaaS instances.
 3. Assigns an `EOLStatus`: `Supported` → `Upcoming ESU` → `ESU Active` → `Expired`.
-4. Generates a `MigrationRecommendation` and auto-selects the SQL MI target tier by edition and cloud type.
+4. Generates a `MigrationRecommendation` and estimates the SQL MI target cost using a **conservative GP-only model** (all non-UVB cases use General Purpose pricing).
 Arc-enabled Enterprise AHUB instances apply the **Unlimited Virtualization Benefit (UVB)** → General Purpose at `max(4, vCores÷4)` vCores.
-All other Enterprise → General Purpose; Standard/Web → General Purpose.
+Enterprise editions without UVB receive a note that a database assessment is required before committing to a tier.
 5. Calculates current total monthly cost and estimated SQL MI cost, producing monthly savings and a migration verdict.

 ## Assumptions